ricardozuritadev/advanced-pokedex/README.md

 # auth-flow-client-side

-Client-side authorization and authentication system with React.js
+Client-side authorization and authentication system with React.js, Typescript and SASS